DeviceNut/PixelNutApp/how-library-works.md

 Extended Plugin #defines

-'PLUGIN_SPECTRA', 'PLUGIN_PLASMA', 'PLUGIN_FADER' enables additional effect plugins that can be used in your patterns.
+'PLUGIN_SPECTRA', and 'PLUGIN_PLASMA' enables additional effect plugins that can be used in your patterns.
 If 'MATRIX_STRIDE' is more than 1 then the Spectra plugin assumes you are using a matrix of pixels with the size of each column equal to that value.

 Extended Application #defines